An extended Gauss-Newton method for full waveform inversion: NUMERICAL EXAMPLES

 \section{NUMERICAL EXAMPLES}

-In this section, we show the performance of EGN against several 2D monoparameter synthetic examples.
-We consider inversion of transmission data, reflection dominated data from surface acquisition, simultaneous inversion of frequencies, and multiscale inversion by frequency continuation.
-In order to perform simultaneous inversion of multiple frequencies we need to solve
+In this section, we assess the performance of the EGN method on various 2D monoparameter synthetic examples.
+We consider different acquisition settings, including transmission data inversion, reflection-dominated data from surface acquisition, simultaneous inversion of multiple frequencies, and multiscale inversion using frequency continuation.

+To enable simultaneous inversion of multiple frequencies, we need to solve a matrix equation known as the generalized Sylvester equation \citep{Hautus_1994_OS}.
+This equation takes the form:

-where the subscript ${\omega}$ shows the dependency on frequency.
-This form of matrix equation is known as generalized Sylvester equation in the field of control theory \citep{Hautus_1994_OS}.
-The range of $\omega$ should be symmetric to ensure a real-valued result automatically and to be consistent with the fact that the gradient of the real-valued misfit function with respect to real-valued parameters is real.
-However, for practical FWI problems, determining an efficient solver for \eref{GSE} even for two frequencies is very difficult and remains as an open research.
-In this paper, different positive frequencies are inverted separately and in parallel and then the EGN step direction is obtained by averaging over the results obtained from individual frequencies followed by taking its real value.
+where the subscript ${\omega}$ indicates the frequency dependence.
+It is important to note that the range of $\omega$ should be symmetric to ensure a real-valued result and to maintain consistency with the fact that the gradient of the real-valued misfit function with respect to real-valued parameters is also real.
+However, solving this generalized Sylvester equation efficiently, even for two frequencies, is challenging and remains an open research problem.
+In this study, we address this issue by separately and in parallel inverting different positive frequencies.
+The EGN step direction is then obtained by averaging the results from individual frequencies and taking its real value.

-In order to better show the effect of the search direction extension the results are generated without specific regularization or smoothing of the step direction.
-In order to perform the EGN, the damping parameters $\mu_S$ and $\mu_U$ in the Hessian matrices are set equal to a small fraction (0.01) of the maximum eigenvalue of the corresponding matrix.
-Also, the step length is automatically determined at each iteration via the fixed-point iteration, \eref{FPT}.
-For the tests in this paper, we use the step length provided by the first iteration.
-The PSD method is performed by preconditioning the gradient with the traditional pseudo-Hessian matrix \citep{Shin_2001_IAP}.
-According to the notation of this paper, this is equal to dividing the $j$th component of the gradient vector by $\sum_{i=1}^{N_s}\vert \S_{ij}\vert^2$.
-From equations \ref{GN_Hessian} and \ref{Extended_GN_diag} we can see that this pseudo-Hessian matrix is only the diagonal of the source-side Hessian matrix $\S^T\S$ and ignores the diagonal of the receiver-side Hessian matrix $\G^T\G$ and thus it partially accounts for the geometrical spreading.
+To emphasize the effect of the search direction extension, we refrain from applying specific regularization or smoothing to the step direction.
+Additionally, in the EGN algorithm, the damping parameters $\mu_S$ and $\mu_U$ in the Hessian matrices are set to be a small fraction (0.01) of the maximum eigenvalue of their respective matrices.
+The step length is determined automatically at each iteration using the fixed-point iteration method described by \eref{FPT}.
+For the tests conducted in this study, we use the step length provided by the first iteration.
+This makes the inversion free of parameters for fine-tuning and automates the selection of the essential EGN parameters.
+By automating the parameter selection procedure, the algorithm strikes a reasonable balance between efficiency and robustness.
+It decreases the dependence on user expertise while increasing the consistency and effectiveness of the inversion process.